flycheck/flycheck/doc/languages.rst

    Flycheck checks Coffeescript syntax with `coffee` and then lints with `coffee-coffeelint`.

-   .. syntax-checker:: coffee
+   .. syntax-checker:: syntax coffee

       Check syntax with the `Coffeescript <http://coffeescript.org/>`_ compiler.

-   .. syntax-checker:: coffee-coffeelint
+   .. syntax-checker:: lint coffee-coffeelint

       Lint with `Coffeelint <http://www.coffeelint.org/>`_.